While I love giving tours of San Francisco, my hometown, sometimes I need to escape the city and connect with nature.

 Bus tours also have live guides who provide commentary during the ride.

-There are several different tour companies that offer tours of Yosemite departing from San Francisco.
+Several companies offer tours of Yosemite departing from San Francisco.

 Read our post on Yosemite bus tours to see what your options are.